 What to know about student loan fees

-Even after you’ve calculated your principal and interest costs, you may still be on the hook for additional charges on your student loans.
+Even after calculating your principal and interest costs, you may still be on the hook for additional charges on your student loans.
 Some student loans charge application or origination fees, and things like late fees or returned check fees can quickly become expensive.
 However, there are ways to avoid most fees on student loans.

 Some of the fees you might expect from a student loan include: